 What is Instagram and why should you use it?

 First things first – what is Instagram?
 If you already know what it is and have been using it before, then think of this part o a blog post as an overview of everything you know so far.
 For those who have yet to encounter Instagram for the first time, let me break down a couple of things for you.
 Instagram is a mobile app for sharing photos, video and other visual content.
 Now, you might wonder, what makes it so different from, for example, its big brother, Facebook?
 Obviously, you can share photos and videos on Facebook as well, but what made Instagram different since day one is the fact it highlights good, quality, astonishing and beautifully appealing content.
 Instagram basically serves as a replacement for professionally curated photoshoot-commercials or magazine covers.
 Even their official “About Us” section says that Instagram’s purpose is to capture and share the world’s moments on the service so it’s no surprise Instagram has become the home for visual storytelling for everyone from celebrities, newsrooms, and brands, to teens, musicians and anyone with a creative passion.

 Alright, now that we’ve sorted WHAT is Instagram, here’s the answer to the question WHY you should use it.
-Instagram is a community of more than 800 million (!!!) people from all around the world.
+Instagram is a community of more than one billion people from all around the world.
 That means if you’re a business owner or a marketing associate in your company who is on the lookout for new ways to reach your customers, then Instagram is a place to be at the moment.
-Instagram allows you to connect with people in a way Facebook, Twitter, Youtube of Snapchat never could.
+Instagram allows you to connect with people in a way Facebook, Twitter, Youtube or Snapchat never could.
 And, if you do it right, Instagram could be your prime channel among all other social media networks.